Playing sport during pregnancy

 Sport and your level of fitness

-If you are not currently active and starting a sport, it's good to choose one which needs less effort.
-You could start with 15 minutes per session, building up to 30 minutes of moderate intensity.
-If you’ve been inactive, it’s also a good idea consult your doctor before starting to play a sport during pregnancy.
+If you are pregnant and want to start a sport, choose one which needs less effort.
+You could start with 15 minutes per session, building up to 30 minutes of moderate intensity exercise.

 Sports to avoid